 Another important limitations of a single CPU ultra powerful processor was the heat generated and the issue of Context Switch Overhead.
-You can read about this here but the basic idea is that a single CPU generated a lot of heat, consumed much more power, and suffered from bad multitasking efficiency.
+The basic idea is that a single CPU generated a lot of heat, consumed much more power, and suffered from bad multitasking efficiency.

 Hence, CORE solidified its name and position as an integral part of a CPU.

-Different processors have different amount of cores which can read about here:
+Different processors have different amount of cores which you can read about here: